sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/overview-pi-to-ocs/min-sys-reqmnts.md

 **Note:** Make sure to log on to OCS with the correct Tenant Administrator credentials.

+## Configure access to PI Data Archive Security tables and PI point data

-The PI to OCS Agent requires the Windows service to "run as user".
-You must have read access to the following data on PI Data Archive:
+You need read access to the following data on PI Data Archive:

 * Archive data (the PIARCDATA Security table)
 * The PI points configuration table (PIPOINT Security table)